Why We Named our Baby Hazel | The Biblical Meaning

 There are only a few places where this phrase of “God sees” is used in the Bible, God’s Hebrew name El Roi, and that is in the story of Abraham, Sarah, and Hagar.

 During the two and a half years we struggled to get pregnant, I found a lot of inspiration from the stories of barren women in the Bible.
-I connected with Sarah because of her struggle to have a child but as I read through the whole story, Hagar’s struggle resonated with me and her story made me fall even more in love with the name Hazel.
+I am a devout member of my Christian church and grew up knowing the scripture stories.
+I connected with Anraham’s wife Sarah because of her struggle to have a child.
+But as I read through the whole story, Hagar’s struggle resonated with me and her story made me fall even more in love with the name Hazel.

 Hazel Sue as a newborn